China’s Visa-Free Policies: Latest Updates

 • Two countries in Oceania: Australia and New Zealand.

-• Six countries in Asia: South Korea, Japan, Singapore, Brunei, the United Arab Emirates, and Qatar.
+• Six countries in Asia: South Korea, Japan, Singapore, Brunei, the United Arab Emirates, Qatar, and Indonesia.

 For more information on eligibility requirements, permitted ports of entry and exit, and permitted scope of travel, see our dedicated article: 240-hour Visa-Free Transit Policy for Foreigners.